ypk46/flask-demo/README.md

 # Flask Demo

-A robust and scalable boilerplate for kick-starting server-side applications.
+A demo server-side application built with Flask.

 ## Prerequesites